babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 ### Troubleshooting

-* ATM we are hosting our bots on Heroku so they are being shut down when are not in use, so sometimes you may see a timeout errors when trying to call a Stevenson command (Slack expects apps to respond in 3 seconds).
+* ATM we are hosting our bots on Heroku so they are being shut down when they are not in use, so sometimes you may see a timeout errors when trying to call a Stevenson command (Slack expects apps to respond in 3 seconds).
 You will still get the response shortly after that when build is triggered.
-Steve commands may also fail because of timeouts but it may not send the response even if the build actually strted.
+Steve commands may also fail because of timeouts but it may not send the response even if the build actually started.
 In this case check the CI dashboard to see if the job was actually triggered - it should be if the command was correct.

-* You can find Stevenson app in the list of Slack apps and see all its commands from there.
+* You can find Stevenson app in the list of Slack apps and see all of its commands from there.